Abolition of the limit for exemption of income from the sale of securities and business shares

 If an employer allows the use of a motor vehicle provided by them for private purposes, the employee receives non-monetary taxable income.
 This is calculated as a certain percentage of the purchase price of the vehicle, including VAT.
 For so-called low-emission vehicles, this is 0.5% per month.

-From 1 January 2026, the definition of a low-emission vehicle should be amended, with only the vehicle category (M1, M2, N1) and the emission limit, which must not exceed 50 g/km, being tested.
+From January 1, 2026, the definition of a low-emission vehicle will be amended, with only the vehicle category (M1, M2, N1) and the emission limit, which must not exceed 50 g/km, being tested.
 Compliance with the 80% emission limit criterion under European Union regulations will therefore no longer be examined.

 Clarification of the application of the exemption for "leisure" benefits

-It is proposed to specify the use of income exemptions in the form of employee benefits such as admission to sports facilities, cultural events and performances, use of healthcare facilities or similarly usable points on benefit cards only for benefits beyond the scope of wages for work.
-The proposed amendment responds to the rulings of the Supreme Administrative Court and aims to prevent practices where employers transferred part of the salary for work to the category of benefits (so-called salary swap), thereby essentially achieving exemption of wages in kind.
+It is proposed to specify the use of income exemptions in the form of employee benefits such as admission to sports facilities, cultural events and performances, use of healthcare facilities or similarly usable points on benefit cards only for benefits exceeding the scope of wages for work.
+The proposed amendment responds to judgments of the Supreme Administrative Court and aims to prevent practices where employers transferred part of the salary for work to the category of benefits (so-called salary swap), thereby essentially achieving exemption of wages in kind.
+For employers who have traditionally provided the listed benefits in addition to wages (entitlement to which arises, for example, simply by virtue of the existence of an employment relationship), the amendment does not change anything.